 As a participant in the Douglas County DUI/Drug Court, you are required to obtain prior permission to travel.
 You are required to attend all meetings as assigned.
 Failure to obtain permission to travel and/or failure to attend meetings will result in sanctions.
 Special requests to travel and/or be excused from meetings must be approved by the DUI/Drug Court Director.
-Participants should not request leave to miss a meeting or a drug screen during the first 90 days of the program.
+Participants should not request leave to miss a group treatment session or a drug screen during the first 120 days of the program.
 In Phase One, you will not be granted a leave request, unless specifically approved in advance by the DUI/Drug Court Director or the Judge.
-In Phases Two, Three and Four, you may be granted two leave requests that will be limited to a maximum of three days per request, unless otherwise approved in advance by the DUI/Drug Court Director or the Judge.
+After 120 days, you may be granted two leave requests per phase that will be limited to a maximum of three days per request, unless otherwise approved in advance by the DUI/Drug Court Director or the Judge.
+Leave requests that are longer than 3 days in duration may require an alcohol and drug screen to be paid at your own expense while you are gone as directed by the team.
 Leave requests for outside the country will not be permitted in any phase unless approved by the DUI/Drug Court team in advance.
 Granted leave requests for outside the country may also require compliance with special conditions, such as the use of a monitoring device or random drug and alcohol testing.

-Your Judge will determine if you will be allowed a leave based on your progress in the Program, and he will notify you if the request is approved on the Court date before the leave is scheduled.
+Your Judge will determine if you will be allowed a leave based on your progress in the Program, and he or a staff member will notify you if the request is approved on the Court date before the leave is scheduled.
+Upon approval, you will receive a copy of the approved leave request with any stipulations written on it.
+Failure to comply with these stipulations may result in a sanction.
 These requests are apart from any emergency, subpoena, Court appearance, etc. This procedure must be taken in order to submit a leave request:

-- 1. All requests are to be submitted a minimum of two weeks in advance to the Case Manager or the DUI/Drug Court Director. - 2.
+- 1. All requests are to be submitted a minimum of two weeks in advance of the travel date to the Case Manager or the DUI/Drug Court Director. - 2.
 All requests must have verified documentation attached.
 (For example: itinerary, doctor, school, work, or court letterhead explaining the situation and signed by a person in authority, including a phone number.) - 3.
 The DUI/Drug Court Director will consider requests only if the participant is complying with all program conditions.
-The DUI/Drug Court Staff will screen requests, and only if they are recommended will they be presented to the Judge for consideration on the Court date prior to your anticipated leave. - 4.
-The Judge will inform you at the court session of his decision on the requests that the staff recommends. - 5.
-You will be required to submit to an alcohol and drug screen upon your return from your leave.
-You will need to call the DUI/Drug Court Office to schedule these screens before you go on your approved leave.
+The DUI/Drug Court Staff will screen requests and exercise discretion when deciding if they will be presented to the Judge for consideration on the Court date prior to your anticipated leave. - 4.
+The Judge or a staff member will inform you at the court session of the decision on the requests that the staff recommends. - 5.
+You will be required to submit to an alcohol and drug screen prior to leaving and upon your return from your leave.
+You will be given written notice of those times and you must abide by them or your leave will be automatically revoked.
+Once a leave request has been approved, you may not change the times requested without prior approval from the Director or Case Manager.